 The Teva Pharmaceuticals Internship Program is a year-long STEM and social-justice oriented program aimed at intellectually-curious Philadelphia high school students who have been directly affected by violence and want to make a difference in their communities.
 Through a variety of educational programs, these students explore the impact of violence upon themselves and their communities, while improving their understanding of science, technology, and medicine.

-The program focuses on three distinct but interconnected areas:
+The program focuses on the following themes:

 During the Program, students work closely with College staff and experts from a variety of fields related to forensic science, healthcare, and community action.
 Through hands-on activities students are trained using the same tools and methods these professionals use in their respective fields.
 Students gain an understanding of social justice while learning about careers in STEM in a safe, engaging environment.
 They also develop the tools necessary to prepare for their futures and address issues that directly affect their communities.

-May Eligibility and Enrollment
+Eligibility and Enrollment

 Any rising 11-12th grader (will be in 11th or 12th grade in the upcoming school year) currently enrolled at a school in the Philadelphia School District (including charter schools) is welcome to apply.
 There are no costs to enroll or be enrolled in the program.

+- Contact information for a parent or guardian.
 All students must obtain permission to participate in the Teva Pharmaceuticals Internship Program from a parent or guardian.

 With the exception of off-site field trips, all activities will be held at the College of Physicians of Philadelphia (19 South 22nd Street).
 Transit tokens to and from all events will be supplied to the Fellows by the Center for Education.
 Students will also be paid a stipend upon successful completion of the program.